mdozmorov/MachineLearning_notes/README.md

 - [handson-ml3](https://github.com/ageron/handson-ml3) - A series of Jupyter notebooks that walk you through the fundamentals of Machine Learning and Deep Learning in Python using Scikit-Learn, Keras and TensorFlow 2.
 Example code and solutions for the [Hands-on Machine Learning with Scikit-Learn, Keras and TensorFlow](https://www.oreilly.com/library/view/hands-on-machine-learning/9781492032632/) book by Aurélien Géron.
 Run on Google Colab

+- [Learn PyTorch for Deep Learning: Zero to Mastery book](https://dev.mrdbourke.com/tensorflow-deep-learning/) - All course materials for the Zero to Mastery Deep Learning with TensorFlow course.
+[GitHub](https://github.com/mrdbourke/tensorflow-deep-learning/)

 - [Introduction to Deep Learning](https://pythonprogramming.net/introduction-deep-learning-python-tensorflow-keras/) - Deep Learning basics with Python, TensorFlow and Keras.
 Several posts, each ncludes video, text and code tutorial

 - [image_classification_keras_tf](https://github.com/ShirinG/image_classification_keras_tf) - Workshop material for Image Classification & Natural Language Processing with Python, Keras and TensorFlow, by [Shirin Glander](https://github.com/ShirinG)